PyO3/pyo3/guide/src/free-threading.md

 This means it's much more straightforward to achieve parallelism using the Python [`threading`] module.
 If you have ever needed to use [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) to achieve a parallel speedup for some Python code, free-threading will likely allow the use of Python threads instead for the same workflow.

-PyO3's support for free-threaded Python will enable authoring native Python extensions that are thread-safe by construction, with much stronger safety guarantees than C extensions.
+PyO3's support for free-threaded Python will enable authoring native Python extension modules that are thread-safe by construction, with much stronger safety guarantees than C extension modules.
 Our goal is to enable ["fearless concurrency"](https://doc.rust-lang.org/book/ch16-00-concurrency.html) in the native Python runtime by building on the Rust [`Send` and `Sync`](https://doc.rust-lang.org/nomicon/send-and-sync.html) traits.

 This document provides advice for porting Rust code using PyO3 to run under free-threaded Python.